civitas-world/civitas-world.github.io/ark-fjordur.md

 # ARK: Survival Evolved - Fjordur

 ## How to Connect
-The server address and password are posted in the [discord](https://discord.civitas.world/) and available to all members who tag themselves for the "ARK Players" group.
+The server address and password are posted in the [civitas.world Discord](https://discord.civitas.world/) and available to all members who tag themselves for the "ARK Players" group.

 ## Special Server Settings
 - All main-game engrams unlock automatically as you level.